 - Identification of challenges and opportunities

 - Legacy system or line of business integration

-Without a proper design, the chances for a successful project are significantly reduced.
+Without a proper workflow anaylsis template, the chances for a successful project are significantly reduced.
 We strongly believe in the concept of “Peer Review” in all phases of project implementation.
 This concept requires that peers review all work before submission or completion.
 This approach not only reduces errors, but also brings more, varied ideas into the design.

 The Detailed Design Requirements and Strategy are important building blocks in the implementation of any successful business automation project.
 The first step in business process automation is to determine the documents and information that are moving through the organization.
 The documents must be categorized to determine the indexing attributes that will allow for fast and easy retrieval as well as monitoring throughout their lifecycle and records retention.

 While categorizing the documents, the lifecycle of those documents can be reviewed and documented.
 This will provide the information needed for ways to streamline the processes.
 This will also assist us in determining the retrieval needs as well as any type of reports that may be needed for monitoring the processes and effectiveness of the department.